If wages are to improve, the UK industrial strategy has to understand local needs and local economies - not just national productivity.

 A unit for local wealth building, located at the heart of government, could be charged with building local capacity and organising the cross-departmental collaboration necessary for its implementation.
 Regional banks would also be key to this agenda of empowering autonomous institutions able to collaborate for the kind of inclusive, local wealth building we need.

 It is important for Labour to not just improve wages in the short term, but to entrench a fairer settlement around workers’ wages and conditions for the long term.
 That means we require a strong, autonomous institutional infrastructure able to withstand a hostile Conservative government.
 The GMB union is already doing good work, fighting for Uber drivers and others in the platform economy in court, while Community has set a promising example by supporting shared workspaces and offering a range of logistical support for the self-employed.

 And as the shadow chancellor John McDonnell has argued, Labour in central and local government should be championing alternative models of ownership, which can guarantee workers not only greater say over decisions made in their workplace, but also a greater share of the profits.

 The introduction of the minimum wage and tax credits were some of the proudest achievements of the last Labour government.
 Protecting them both – and universal credit – from Tory cuts is hugely important.

 But incomes cannot be raised by the state alone, and a key test for Labour at all levels of government will be in our willingness to give power away and our ability to collaborate with, and empower, other stakeholders and institutions to create the conditions for higher incomes and a fairer distribution of wealth and power.

 Rachel Reeves MP is chair of the Business, Energy and Industrial Strategy Select Committee.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.